The Story of the “Other” Son

 The Jewish leaders understood that Jesus’s reference to sitting at the right hand of God was a direct reference to deity.
 They recognized that Jesus was claiming a special relationship with God that was putting Him on par with God, hence, the claim to deity.

 In response to Jesus’s reference and subsequent admission to being the Messiah, the Jewish leaders recognized that they now didn’t need witnesses in order to convict Jesus of blasphemy.
 They had all the evidence they needed straight from Jesus’s own lips.
-Jesus was not only claiming to be the Messiah, but was also asserting deity and the Jewish leaders now had the necessary motive and reason to crucify Jesus.
+Jesus was not only claiming to be the Messiah, but was also asserting deity and the Jewish leaders now had the necessary motive and reason to crucify Him.

 You can reject Jesus’s claim to deity as perhaps being false, but you cannot say that Jesus never made the claim.
-For if he didn’t make the claim, the Jewish leaders would have not had a basis to crucify Him.
+For if he didn’t make the claim, the Jewish leaders would not have had a basis to crucify Him.

 Reflection